col-one/tower-view/README.md

 The purpose of Tower is to offert a simple, light and perfomant image viewer with a bunch of features adapted to the CG world and digital creation.

-Tower-0.0.1 is perfect to show casing your texture maps or compare and reviewing images.
+Tower-0.0.1 is perfect to show casing your texture maps or compare images.

 [<img src="wiki/images/tower.jpeg" width="450"/>](wiki/images/tower.jpeg)